Do Go On - 360 - Alan Turing & The Enigma

 It's so boring.

-It's like, what have you been up to?
+Like, what do you mean up to?

 Fuck all.

-Maybe I don't want to be like all salesperson here,
+Maybe I don't want to be like all salesperson here, but we should probably focus on the things that people do like.

-which we call fact, quote or question and has a little jingle.
+which we call fact, quote, or question, and has a little jingle.

-It goes something like this.
+Go something like this.

-Fact, quote or question.
+Fact quote or question.

 She always remembers the jingle.

-what we do is read out one of the great names of these great supporters.
+And now with this part of the episode, what we do is read out one of the great names of these great

-They get to give themselves a title and then they get to ask a question, give a fact or quote a quote or anything really.
+They get to give themselves a title and then they get to ask a question, give a fact or quote

-can you either take your coffee and put it on the ground
+now fixated on this can you either take your coffee and put it on the ground rather than on the

 Should I be wearing pants on this couch?

-It's a dangerous game.
+It's a dangerous cat.

 It's a cream couch, Dave.